-This essential and comprehensive article teaches you about Business Groups and Asset tags (Vulcan tags) in the Vulcan Platform.
-We'll start with introducing you to the meaning, value, and impact of Business Groups and Asset tags.
+This essential and comprehensive article teaches you about Business Groups and Asset tags in the Vulcan Platform.
+We'll start by introducing you to the meaning, value, and impact of Business Groups and Asset tags.
 Then, you’ll learn how Business Groups and Asset tags are integral to managing vulnerabilities and prioritizing remediation.
 Later, you’ll learn how to create and manage Business Groups and Asset tags.

 What’s a Business Group?